TablePress/TablePress/readme.txt

 = Version 1.9 =
 * Full compatibility with WordPress 4.9
 * Feature: The "Custom CSS" text field highlights and notifies about CSS code syntax errors.
+* Enhancement: Update list of allowed CSS properties in "Custom CSS".
+* Enhancement: Make the CSV import more robust against malformed input.
+* Bugfix: The integration into the WordPress search was broken since a WordPress core change.
+* Bugfix: The HTML import was broken on certain server configurations.
 * Updated external libraries (Build tools).
 * Some internal changes and fixes for better stability, cleaner code, translations, and documentation.
-* TablePress 1.8 requires WordPress 4.9.1!
+* TablePress 1.9 requires WordPress 4.9.1!

 = Version 1.8.1 =
 * Enhancement: Make HTML import more robust and faster.